eastside00020/eastside00020/README.md

 - I'm currently learning programming at IYF Free Weekend Academy
 - Am also working on my brand EASTSIDE
 -  I’m looking to forward to be one of the best IT wizards in Kenya
-- 😀 If you have any graphic design job am your guy
+- For your graphic design needs
-- Reach me on: eastside00020@gmail.commd ...
+- Reach me on:
+0107224086
+eastside00020@gmail
+River road, Nairobi.commd ...